tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 So there's a problem in his validation code.

-The Rust version also passed that limit, because it had a bug that it inserts ~500 records before the stress test begin, and it was not deleting those records.
+The Rust version also passed that limit, because it had a bug that it inserts ~500 records before the stress test begins, and it was not deleting those records.

 TL;DR:

 What happened is that he used a faster hardware (Apple M2 Pro) than the one used in the challenge.
-With his hardware, the stress test was not really stressing that much, and both solutions would have the same number of insertions, if not by the bugs mentioned above.
+With his hardware, the stress test was not really stressing that much, and both solutions would have had the same number of insertions, if not by the bugs mentioned above.

 The same happened with MrPowerGamerBR:<br>